Asbjoernemil/Cazora-frontend/README.md

-2README FOR CAZORA PROJECT BY ZAP
+README FOR FRONTEND OF CAZORA PROJECT BY ZAP

 This frontend folder is part of a full stack CRUD web app made for showcasing cute vintage clothes for sale in Cazora Vintage on Nørrebro, Copenhagen.